ConnorArmstrong/deco1400-website/readme.md

 ### **library.html**
 - Displays a grid of cards populated from saved items
 - Searching Functionality
-- Sorting functionality (title, rating, date) with ascending/descending
+- Sorting functionality (title, rating, date) with ascending/descending order
-- Filter panel (tags, status, type)
+- Filter panel (series, status, type, minimum rating)
+- Directs to **Content** page when clicking specific content card

 ### **content.html**
-- Detail view for a single item
+- Detailed view for a single item
-- Title, cover, metadata, summary, tags, series
+- Title, cover, metadata, summary, tags (not implemented), series
 - Free form user text input and directed question and answers
 - Fully functioning `localStorage` saving for user input and user answers
-- Content without answers saved loads random questions from `/media/questions.txt` which are then saved, loaded and displayed
+- Content without hard coaded questions loads random questions from `/media/questions.txt` which are then saved, loaded and displayed

 ### **login.html**
 - Basic login form with floating content thumbnails in the background